-What is Equine Assisted/Facilitated Occupational Therapy?
-(EFOT)
+What is Equine Assisted Occupational Therapy?
+(EAOT)

-EFOT incorporates interactions with horses to help individuals improve their physical, emotional, cognitive, and social functioning.
+EAOT incorporates interactions with horses to help individuals improve their physical, emotional, cognitive, and social functioning.

-EFOT is a versatile treatment modality that can be tailored to meet the individual's specific needs, making it a valuable addition to the therapeutic toolbox for those seeking to improve their quality of life.
+EAOT is a versatile treatment modality that can be tailored to meet the individual's specific needs, making it a valuable addition to the therapeutic toolbox for those seeking to improve their quality of life.

-EFOT sessions are often ridden activities directed by a qualified OT.
+EAOT sessions are often ridden activities directed by a qualified OT.
 They are often referred to as Hippotherapy whereby the mechanics of equine movement (ridden) are engaged by an OT as part of a clinical session.
 It is often a component of therapy, not a standalone treatment.

 There is a clear distinction with therapeutic riding which is often taught by a riding instructor; that focuses on riding skills, not therapy goals.
 As often delivered in the UK by organisations such as Riding for the Disabled (RDA).
 A definition of the provision of Therapeutic Riding is covered under the Equine Assisted or Facilitated Practitioner role.

-EFOT is recognised to:
+EAOT is recognised to:

 - be founded in recognised Occupational Therapy practice.
-EFOT is based on the principles and goals of traditional occupational therapy (OT), which aims to help people participate in daily life activities (e.g., dressing, eating, working, socializing).
+EAOT is based on the principles and goals of traditional occupational therapy (OT), which aims to help people participate in daily life activities (e.g., dressing, eating, working, socializing).
 The therapy is individualized, focusing on each person’s needs and goals.

 - engage horses in that process.
 The horse's movement, behaviour, and the environment in which those activities are undertaken are intentionally engaged to support therapeutic objectives, which may include: